WTIC-TV: Comparative hearing and construction

 The FCC designated these four applications, plus a fifth for a station to be located in nearby Middletown, for comparative hearing in August 1981.
 Two years later, the commission delivered its ruling and awarded the construction permit to Arch Communications in September 1983.
 Arch announced it would name its station WETG—in memory of Grasso, who had died in 1981—and laid out plans for an independent station, the market's second after WTXX-TV (channel 20), to begin broadcasting in June 1984.
 By this time, Pinkston had sold his shares in Arch back to the company.
 The station began to purchase syndicated programming to fill out its broadcast day, helping to raise prices that Connecticut stations paid for syndicated shows.
-A 1339 ft tower on Rattlesnake Mountain was approved definitively in July 1984.
+A 1339 ft tower on Rattlesnake Mountain near Farmington was approved definitively in July 1984.

-Less than two months before going to air, one more surprise was in store from channel 61.
-Liberalization of the FCC's rules around call signs earlier that year allowed David Chase to grant his son permission—with an FCC waiver—to name the station WTIC-TV, trading off the heritage of the radio stations and increasing its visibility immediately.
-Arnold Chase had wanted to use the WTIC call sign for some time but could not prior to the rule change.
-This made channel 61 the second WTIC-TV, as channel 3 had that call sign from 1957 until its sale in 1974 required a rename.
+Less than two months before going to air, channel 61 made one more change.
+In December 1983, the FCC liberalized its rules around call signs.
+This allowed David Chase to grant his son permission—with an FCC waiver—to name the station WTIC-TV, allowing the new channel 61 to trade on the WTIC call letters' 60-year heritage in Connecticut.
+Arnold Chase had wanted to use the WTIC call letters for some time, knowing they would give his new station instant visibility and credibility.
+However, he had been unable to do so before the rule change.
+This made channel 61 the second station in Connecticut to bear the WTIC-TV call sign; it had previously been used on channel 3 from its sign-on in 1957 until its sale in 1974 required a rename.
 The station remained dedicated in Grasso's memory and would use images of Grasso at sign-on and sign-off.
 The station would also be housed in One Corporate Center, a building owned by David Chase also colloquially known as the "Stilts Building".
 Channel 61 was cleared by CPTV and by the WXTV translator, which moved to channel 47 in advance of WTIC-TV signing on and is today WUTH-CD.